Moyoshabz/Cervical_Cancer_Prediction/README.md

 Shortly after my appointmnet i began one for my summer elective, which was Introduction to R programming langauge.
 One of the things i learned off the course was the use of Machine learning algorithms(Decisio tree and random forest) for prediction.
 I went researching and found a Machine learning course on coursera on Cervical cancer, what are the odds!

+Here is a break down of how the analysis went

+Programming langauge: Python
+Platform: Jupyter Notebook